-Upon termination, either voluntarily or involuntarily, you will be paid for the hours you worked, plus any earned vacation hours.
+Upon termination, either voluntarily or involuntarily, you will be paid for the number of hours worked, plus appropriate earned leave if you provided and worked your 14 day notice.
 If CCP terminates your employment, all wages earned by you are due no later than the end of the business day after your date of termination.
 If you terminate with forty-eight (48) hours or more notice, your wages are due on your last working day (unless it is a weekend or holiday).
 If you terminate without giving notice, your wages are due in five days, or on the next regular payday, whichever is sooner.